Three Days of the Condor

 Story Breakdown

 The plot weaves a complex web of mystery and suspense.
 When bookish CIA researcher Joe Turner finds all his co-workers dead, he, together with a woman he has kidnapped, must work together to outwit those responsible until he determines who he can really trust.
-Information is revealed strategically, keeping viewers engaged as they piece together clues alongside the protagonist.
+Information is revealed strategically, keeping viewers engaged as they piece together clues alongside Robert Redford.
 The narrative maintains momentum through well-timed revelations and unexpected turns.

 Narrative Structure